Tag: storymap

 LIGHTS, CAPES, AND HURRICANES

 This is an ArcGIS StoryMap.
-It’s a sort of interactive, map-oriented narrative and analysis about a section of the coast along the Florida Panhandle that I find particularly interesting.
-I put an auto-scrolling, embedded version of it below – but I recommend opening it in full screen, if interested, especially for those viewing on mobile.…
+It’s a sort of interactive, map-oriented narrative—and here I’ve done an amateur analysis of a bit of coast along the Florida Panhandle, which I find particularly interesting.
+I put an auto-scrolling, embedded version of it below—but I recommend opening it in full screen, if interested, especially for those viewing on…